dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 The key lies in the expressive domain modeling DSL we've invented, named DDDML (Domain-Driven Design Modeling Language).
 With it, you can not only precisely describe domain knowledge but also effortlessly map these models to software implementation code.

-Moreover, compared to other "competitors", our DSL is closer to the problem domain and natural language, which we believe allows for seamless integration with artificial intelligence.
+Moreover, compared to other "competitors," our DSL is closer to the problem domain and natural language, which we believe allows for seamless integration with artificial intelligence.

-We have always referred to DDDML as the "native DSL for DDD".
+We have always referred to DDDML as the "native DSL for DDD."

 Remember the "Aggregate" concept from DDD we mentioned earlier?
 The DSL we use inherently supports defining aggregates, and you can find the keyword `aggregates` in almost any DDDML model file you open.